 There are an endless array of different oils you can use in soap making.
 Here are some of the properties of my favorite oils and fats, to get you started.
 You can use the soap recipe calculator I linked above to read about the properties of more oils and fats!

 - Coconut oil – Makes a very cleansing bar with lots of lather.
-Can be a little drying to skin if you use only coconut oil to make soap
+Can be a little drying to the skin if you use only coconut oil to make soap

 - Olive oil – Makes a rich, moisturizing bar with some lather.
 Makes a bar that is soft at first, but gets harder the longer it cures.

 - Tallow – My favorite!
-It makes a rich, creamy lather that is gently cleansing, and very soothing and moisturizing for skin.
+It makes a rich, creamy lather that is gently cleansing, and very soothing and moisturizing for the skin.
 Tallow also helps to make bars nice and hard, so that they last a long time and don’t melt away.
 Sometimes people use lard, but I like tallow the best, because of all the nutrients it contains.
 For more info on all the reasons why I love to add tallow to my soap recipes, check out this post on why add tallow to soap here.

 - Castor oil – Castor oil has great benefits for hair.
 I don’t usually use it in soap bars, but it is very beneficial in shampoo bars.